 Several years ago, a friend made me an awesome necklace made of Tudor Rose shaped beads and gave it to me in a wood box.
 I have been meaning to stencil that box all these years and finally did it this week.
 To reflect the design of the necklace, I made this a Stenciled Tudor Rose Box.
+I cut my stencils from vinyl on my Cricut.
+Because the stencils were single-use stencils I cut them from the vinyl that I get for free.

 Materials and Supplies for the Stenciled Tudor Rose Box